RyanSylvestre/ryansylvestre.github.com/readme.md

+## TODO

-Create grunt new post
+- Create grunt task for creating a new post
-Create new presentations repo
-Create new posts repo

-Sidebar nav
-Whole row link